VIC.GOV.AU | Policy and Advisory Library

 Principal

 Principals are not responsible for making state budget investment decisions or the associated allocation of funding.
-Where funding is allocated directly to a school, principals must ensure state funding is spent in accordance with the department’s policies.
+Where funding is allocated directly to a school, principals must ensure state funding is spent in accordance with the department’s relevant policies.

 The Finance Manual — Financial Management for Schools sets out the key obligations and conduct expected of principals in relation to financial management.